 - understand and access the NDIS or other appropriate therapeutic supports

-NDIS GP Handbook - designed to support medical professionals to understand the scheme.
+- Resources for GPs and Health Professionals designed to support medical professionals to understand the scheme and support families to access the NDIS